-- · Master of Science (Applied Physics) - · Doctor of Philosophy (Applied Physics)
+- Master of Science (Physics) - Doctor of Philosophy (Applied Physics)

-The Physics Department at CSM offers a full program of instruction and research leading to the M.S. or Ph.D. in Applied Physics and is part of interdisciplinary programs in Materials Science and in Nuclear Engineering, through which students can obtain both the M.S. and the Ph.D degrees.
-The research in these graduate programs is supported by external grants and contracts totaling \$6.5M/year.
+The Physics Department at Mines offers a full program of instruction and research leading to the M.S. in Physics or Ph.D. in Applied Physics and is part of interdisciplinary programs in Materials Science and in Nuclear Engineering, through which students can obtain both the M.S. and the Ph.D degrees.
+The research in these graduate programs is supported by external grants and contracts totaling \$4.63M/year.
 Research in the Department is organized under three primary themes: subatomic physics, condensed matter physics, and applied optics.
-With 23 faculty, 83 graduate students, and 262 undergraduate physics majors, the Physics Department at CSM is a vibrant intellectual community providing high-quality education in state-of-the-art facilities.
+With 23 faculty, 52 graduate students, and 239 undergraduate physics majors, the Physics Department at Mines is a vibrant intellectual community providing high-quality education in state-of-the-art facilities.